snusnumrick/karate/README.md

     - Create a Supabase project at [supabase.com](https://supabase.com).
     - In your Supabase project dashboard:
         - Navigate to Authentication -> Providers and enable the "Email" provider.
 Disable "Confirm email" if you want easier local testing, but **ensure it's enabled for production**.
-        - Navigate to the SQL Editor and run the SQL commands necessary to create the database schema (refer to `app/types/supabase.ts` or existing migrations if available).
+        - Navigate to the SQL Editor and run the entire contents of the `app/db/supabase-setup.sql` file.
+This script creates all necessary tables, types, functions, and policies.
     - Obtain your Supabase Project URL, Anon Key, and Service Role Key and add them to your `.env` file.
 5.  **Stripe Setup (Optional for Local):**
     - Create a Stripe account at [stripe.com](https://stripe.com).